The central courtyard of the MuseumsQuartier becomes a trendy hot spot in the summer.

 Glass, china, silver, and textiles of the highest quality and in unusual designs were produced at the Wiener Werkstätte, which was founded in 1903 by Josef Hoffmann and Koloman Moser.
 A hammered silver service by Hoffmann or a black and white vase will thrill not only lovers of art nouveau.
 In November 2012, the MAK show collection "Vienna 1900" was redesigned and dedicated in its entirety to the development of Viennese arts and crafts between 1890 and 1938.
 The exhibition rooms recount the story of the search for the modern style via the creation of a unique Viennese style to the confrontation of the Viennese style with the international style and ending with the National Socialists seizing power in Austria.
 From May 2012, an intervention of US artist Pae White deals with the Viennese Modern.

-Also new since autumn 2012, the MAK show collection Asia presents Chinese porcelain, Japanese lacquer works, Japanese colored wood carvings and Japanese color screens.
+Also new is the MAK permanent collection Asia, which presents Chinese porcelain, Japanese lacquer work, Japanese wood cuts and Japanese coloring stencil plates.
+The MAK permanent collection Carpets was reorganized in spring 2014.
+And the new MAK Design Laboratory makes references between art and everyday life on almost 2,000 m² in the former “Collection of Studies” (Studiensammlung).
 Contemporary art by Donald Judd, James Turrell and others and 12 sofas by Franz West span the artistic range to the present day.
-Young, sophisticated design to take away can be found in the MAK Design Shop while the restaurant "Österreicher im MAK" provides culinary pampering.
+Young, sophisticated design to take away can be found in the MAK Design Shop, while the restaurant "Österreicher im MAK" provides culinary pampering.

 Elevator to the exhibition rooms.